ovh/docs/pages/bare_metal_cloud/dedicated_servers/api-os-installation/guide.en-gb.md

 > @api {v1} /dedicated/installationTemplate GET  /dedicated/installationTemplate/{templateName}
 >

-You can find interesting informations such as for example:
+You can find interesting information such as the following:

 |Attribute|Description|
 |---|---|